bjoern-janson/adaptive-evolutionary-dynamics/theory/adaptive_depth.md

 Instead, it identifies the **causal object modified by feedback**.

-A system becomes deeper not when it becomes larger, but when feedback penetrates further into the machinery responsible for producing future states.
+A system becomes deeper not when it becomes larger, but when feedback reaches further into the machinery responsible for producing future states.

 ---